Mountains were calling…how could we not go!

 Lansdowne was absolutely inundated in mist when we reached there.
 It was completely a sight to behold.

 We were in time for lunch.
-Food was good and it was a nice start to our vacation or much-needed break.
+The food was good and it was a nice start to our vacation or much-needed break.

-Being an army base, Lansdowne is well-maintained, harmonized and spotless town.
+Being an army base, Lansdowne is a well-maintained, harmonized and spotless town.

 Things to do in Lansdowne

 Lansdowne has not much to do and that’s exactly its selling point.
 Just take a stroll across the beautiful empty roads; look down into the valley; shout your name childishly and listen to the perplexing echo when valley wafts your name.
 Doing nothing here is everything!